 A Fourth of July List of 18 Things I Love

-What I Love about Elections
+10 things I Love about Elections

 My Daughter the Joy Bringer